Fear of flying

-Fear of flying is a fear of being on an airplane, or other flying vehicle, such as a helicopter, while in flight.
-It is also referred to as flying anxiety, flying phobia, flight phobia, aviophobia, aerophobia, or pteromechanophobia (although aerophobia also means a fear of drafts or of fresh air).
+Fear of flying is the fear of being on an aircraft, such as an airplane or helicopter, while it is in flight.
+It is also referred to as flying anxiety, flying phobia, flight phobia, aviophobia, aerophobia, pteromechanophobia, or pteromerhanophobia (although aerophobia also means a fear of drafts or of fresh air).

 Acute anxiety caused by flying can be treated with anti-anxiety medication.
 The condition can be treated with exposure therapy, which works better when combined with cognitive behavioral therapy.

 Signs and symptoms

 People with fear of flying experience intense, persistent fear or anxiety when they consider flying, as well as during flying.
 They will avoid flying if they can, and the fear, anxiety, and avoidance cause significant distress and impair their ability to function.
-Take-off, bad weather, and turbulence appear to be the most anxiety provoking aspects of flying.
+Take-off, bad weather, and turbulence appear to be the most anxiety-provoking aspects of flying.

 The most extreme manifestations can include panic attacks or vomiting at the mere sight or mention of an aircraft or air travel.

 Around 60% of people with fear of flying report having some other anxiety disorder.